Free home delivery within 1 day

 How to Flip?

 Let's use the example of ski jumping, the starting position is when the food is in the pan.
-The food is the ski jumper, the flat sides are the ski jump itself.
+The food is the ski jumper, the flat sides are the jump itself.

-How to flip?
-Easily explained
+How to Flip?
+Easily Explained

 Credits: serious eats

-Toss food into the pan
+Throwing food into the pan

 Credits: serious eats

-How do you toss food?
+How to toss food?

 Credits: serious eats